Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 That’s what regulation looks like.

-It’s not about never getting stressed; it’s about knowing how to return to balance.
+It’s not about never getting stressed — it’s about knowing how to return to balance.

 In contrast, humans are experts at pretending we’re fine.

-We hold our breath, tighten our shoulders, and say,
+We hold our breath, tighten our shoulders, and say:

-“I’m not stressed — just tired.”
+• “I’m not stressed — just tired.”

-“It’s been a lot lately, but I’m fine.”
+• “It’s been a lot lately, but I’m fine.”

 I hear it all the time in therapy.

-Sometimes it sounds like anxiety, sometimes exhaustion or irritability — and sometimes it sneaks in through places people least expect, like sex.
+And sometimes it sneaks in through places people least expect — like sex.

 Because here’s the truth: